younginnovations/problem-statements/clean-up-contracts-data/README.md

    * awardeeLocation
    * Amount

-The Output file will contain the fields from both files (blank values if the contract is not awarded yet)
+The [output file](clean-up-contracts-data/final.csv) will contain the fields from both files (blank values if the contract is not awarded yet)

    * contractname
    * status